Michael-Yuan-Trebble/BoardGameComparisonServer-Client/README.md

 ### Server Application

 The server application immediately opens up a port and starts scanning for incoming clients, then dynamically updates a qtable to show what clients are currently connected and what port they are using.
 The server scans through a qobject on a different thread through a worker and emits signals telling the main application about updates.
+When the user rolls a dice, it reaches the server, which then does its own roll and returns true or false based on if it was higher or not.

 ### Testing Application